 It is said that they flattened a banana plantation to build there.

-It witnessed a rapid succession of leisure provision establishments opening between ’68 and ’73.
+It witnessed a rapid succession of leisure establishments opening between ’68 and ’73.

-They spent their dollars and time at New Petchburi Road, Bangkok.
+They spent their dollars and time at New Petchaburi road, Bangkok.

 Company employees, embassy personnel, pilots, and foreigners made up the Patpong crowd.

-Most US servicemen never saw anywhere else other than New Petchburi Road in Bangkok.
+Most US servicemen never saw anywhere else other than New Petchaburi road in Bangkok.

 Patpong at this time was, by comparison, rather refined.

-Partly due to the white-collar clientele and the overseas concept that the business owners of Patpong had of them.
+That is partly due to the white-collar clientele and the overseas concept that the business owners of Patpong brought to the area.

-The Thai headquarters for most major airlines and multi-nationals such as Shell were all in this CBD area.
+The Thai headquarters for most major airlines and multinationals such as Shell were all in this CBD area too.

-Businesses were keen to match demand with not only supply but with substance.
+Businesses were keen to match demand with not only supply but also with substance(s).

 This was headed by the Patpongpanich family’s heir and most famous son, Khun Udom.

-A surprising number of businesses that opened in the early days of Patpong, as we know it, still exist today.
+A surprising number of businesses opened in the early days of Patpong.

-The King’s Group (unrelated to the Royal Family) was the first major joint venture that helped bring noticeable success.
+The King’s Group (unrelated to the Royal Family) was the first major joint venture that helped bring noticeable success to the area.

-They were another Chinese family who leased many properties from Udom.
+There were also other Chinese families who leased many properties from Khun Udom…

-They then developed their own venues to either run themselves or sub-let out to foreigners.
+They developed their own venues to either run themselves or sub-let out to foreigners.

 Like most business owners, they wished to live the dream and make a go of it themselves in a very exciting hub.

-Most of the early bars were unnamed shophouses.
+Back in the 70s, most of the early bars in Patpong were unnamed shophouses.